HAMZA-NASIR-PU/HAMZA-NASIR-PU/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm HAMZA 👋

 ## About Me

 I'm a passionate software engineer with over three years of experience in Java Spring Boot and Angular development.
-Currently diving deep into ASP.NET Core with .NET 6.
+Currently diving deep into ASP.NET Core with .NET 6+.
 My journey in the tech world is fueled by a relentless pursuit of knowledge and a knack for solving complex problems.

 ## 🔭 I’m currently working on

-- Mastering ASP.NET Core with .NET 6
+- Mastering ASP.NET Core with .NET 6+
 - Enhancing my skills in full-stack development
 - Contributing to open-source projects
 - Cloud technologies (AWS/Azure)